 As you probably already know, your bedroom is one of the most ideal locations for a refreshing and uninterrupted session.
 It’s a private and secluded place, with minimum interruptions.
-You can take your privacy to next level by hanging a DIY ‘Do Not Disturb’ tag on your door knob.
-It also serves as an another way to create an environment of curiosity at home!
+You can take your privacy to the next level by hanging a DIY ‘Do Not Disturb’ tag on your doorknob.
+It also serves as another way to create an environment of curiosity at home!

 Moreover, if you are planning to take meditation in your bedroom quite seriously, you can even decorate your room with wallpapers and accessories that will induce a positive feeling.
 Place a few home-friendly plants and garner your bedroom with a rich aroma that helps you keep your mind away from the stress existing outside your very own ‘sanctuary’.